jamesmcglone/jamesmcglone.github.io/_posts/2018-09-09-Fitness-Challenge.md

  * _Record lifts 12x (1 each week)_
  * _Sleep 8 hours/night, 6 days/ week_

-While this program is a personal undertaking, I deeply value the transparent nature of OKRs.
+While this program is a personal undertaking, I also deeply value the transparent nature of OKRs.
 It is important to note that OKRs arise from a context of team-oriented work and communication.
 Good OKRs align with a team’s purpose and clearly communicate how to get there.
-Keeping a larger audience in mind, even if this particular challenge is not widely published, will reinforce good practices of clear goal-setting.
+Keeping a larger audience in mind, even if this particular challenge is not intended for anyone else, will reinforce good practices of clear goal-setting and record-keeping.

+Current Status (Sept.
+9)
+ * Squat: 245lbs (1x5)
+ * Deadlift: 270lbs (1x5)
+ * Benchpress: 160lbs (5x5)
+ * _Total weight: 675lbs_
+ * _Weight remaining: 125lbs_
+ * _74 days remaining_